AI-for-Animals/aha/aha2/README.md

 - `data/questions.csv`: questions posed to LLMs
 - `data/dimensions.csv`: dimensions along which answers are judged

+Alternatively, you can provide a huggingface dataset id (see below).

 ## Running the benchmark with Inspect